mongoose-os-apps/sonoff-basic-openhab/README.md

 * On board button to control switch manually in case of no connectivity
 * Bounce protection
 * Device local schedule timer
-* switch ON duration counter for energy consumption analysis
+* Switch ON duration counter for energy consumption analysis
+* Night Mode to turn off status LED

 ### openHAB UI